How EU Digital Product Security Rules Safeguard Digital Products

 Visual representation of products under the EU digital product security rules, including drones and cloud software.

-• Software and cloud services with embedded code
+• Software applications and cloud-based services

 Product TypeCRA RequirementsPractical Action